portals-project/portals/README.md

   6. [Group/squash commit](https://github.com/akka/akka/blob/main/CONTRIBUTING.md#creating-commits-and-writing-commit-messages).
   7. Submit a pull-request (include a reference to the issue).
   8. After review and approval (LGTM) the pull-request will be merged.

-## Design Documents
-To find out more about Portals and the programming model, please visit the [Portals-Meta](https://github.com/portals-project/portals-meta) page.
-There you will find a walkthrough through the model.